shibing624/CodeAssist/README.md

 # Code AutoComplete
 code-autocomplete, a code completion plugin for Python.

-**code-autocomplete** can Automatic completion of code line granularity and block granularity.
+**code-autocomplete** can automatically complete the code of lines and blocks with GPT2.

 **Guide**